muhammadtalha19/Black-Jack-Card-Game/README.md

 - `Deck`: Creates and shuffles a 52-card deck.
 - `Hand`: Manages player/dealer hands, calculating values and checking for blackjack.
 - `Game`: Controls the full game loop, from dealing cards to declaring the winner.

+## Tips for Beginners

+- Always stand on 20 or 21.
+- Hit on low hands (like 11 or below).
+- Be careful with Aces – they’re flexible but tricky!

 ## Example Gameplay
 How many games do you want to play?
 1